Do you know when to NOT send an email?Last updated by Tiago Araújo [SSW] over 2 years ago.See history

 As all these rules indicate, email can either be a blessing or a curse.
 One of the most deadly of all the potential curses of email is when people choose to use email when it is just not the right tool for that particular task.
-Absolutely avoid email in the following situations:
+Absolutely avoid email (at least until you after talk to the other person) in the following situations:

 - When you want to discuss an issue and make a decision

 - When you are dealing with a 'delicate' problem